lukastaegert/rollup-web-app-intro/README.md

 * `rollup-plugin-node-resolve` is needed to resolve imports from `node_modules`
 * `rollup-plugin-commonjs` is needed to parse commonJS files
 * `rollup-plugin-replace` can set `process.env.NODE_ENV` to the correct values

+## Add ESM code-splitting

+* needs `experimentalCodeSplitting` for now
+* no code duplication, no runtime
+* only works in modern browsers